 The Hal Roach studio were very keen to push Laurel & Hardy, their ‘new’ comedy team, in front of the public as much as possible and as such, they crow-barred them into this Max Davidson comedy.
 Stan and Ollie shot their few scenes just days after filming ended on The Second Hundred Years, which is why they can still be seen sporting their shaven heads.
 Randy Skretvedt notes cameraman George Stevens‘ comments that “The boys were just too good to be kept inactive, so they were put almost right away into the next picture, brush cut and all“.

 The boys’ scenes, although brief, are enough for their quality to shine through and lift a fairly mediocre film.
-They lark around on the lawn, recreating the famous William Tell scene, but Stan fires his arrow not in the apple that sits on top of Ollie’s head, but straight into his friend’s ample posterior.
-These scenes feel very natural and free that one could easily imagine they were unscripted and ad-libbed.
+They lark around on the lawn in fancy dress, with childish abandon.
+At one point they recreate the famous William Tell scene, but Stan fires his arrow not in the apple that is sitting on top of Ollie’s head, but straight into his friend’s bottom.
+These comic scenes feel very natural and free that one could easily imagine that they were ad-libbed.

-On the whole, I longed for more involvement by the boys, but I had to keeping reminding myself the star of this particular outing was Max Davidson not Stan and Ollie. .
+If you watch this film expecting a Laurel & Hardy comedy, disappointment awaits.
+More involvement by the boys would have been wonderful, but the star of this particular outing was Max Davidson not Stan and Ollie.

 Davidson, a German-born comedian, had his own series of Hal Roach comedies during the silent era, but is less well known today due to a seeming reluctance to revive his films, owing to their Jewish characterisations.
 Author Glenn Mitchell however points out that this is a shame as Davidson’s comedies had a “sympathetic approach”, with gags that were not “exclusively ethnic and are of a high standard”.
 Based on Glen Mitchell’s review I can only assume that he’s seen more of these comedies than I have.
 I have to admit that Call of the Cuckoos is the first Max Davidson comedy that I’ve seen and given my reaction to it, it’s very likely to be the last one too.
 Although parts of the film (without the boys) brought a few smiles, I found it a challenge to make it to the end, but I’m glad I did as I was rewarded with one final scene with Stan, Ollie, Charley and Fin who wave to Davidson from the garden of their new asylum – next door to Davidson’s new house!

-What do you make of Call of the Cuckoos and/or Max Davidson?
+What do you make of Call of the Cuckoo and/or Max Davidson?
 Please share your thoughts in the comments below…